Cleveland Park: History

-The first American settler was General Uriah Forrest, an aide-de-camp of George Washington who built an estate called Rosedale (now at 3501 Newark Street) in 1793, when he began serving as a Congressman from Maryland.
+The first known settler was General Uriah Forrest, an aide-de-camp of George Washington who built an estate called Rosedale (now at 3501 Newark Street) in 1793, when he began serving as a Congressman from Maryland.
 Later, it housed Youth For Understanding, an international student exchange organization.
 In 2002, the Rosedale grounds were placed in a public conservancy, and the farmhouse, said to be the oldest house in Washington, returned to residential use.
 Other estates followed.
 Gardiner Greene Hubbard, first president of the National Geographic Society, built the colonial Georgian revival Twin Oaks on 50 acres (200,000 m²) in 1888.
-It was used as a summer home by the Hubbard family, including Alexander Graham Bell and is today home of the diplomatic mission of the Republic of China on Taiwan.
+It was used as a summer home by the Hubbard family, including Alexander Graham Bell, and is today home of the diplomatic mission of the Republic of China on Taiwan.
 Tregaron, present-day home of the Washington International School, is a Georgian house built in 1912.

-The neighborhood acquired its name after 1886, when President Grover Cleveland purchased a stone farmhouse opposite Rosedale and remodeled it into a Queen Anne style summer estate called Oak View or Oak Hill (by other accounts, Red Top).
-When Cleveland lost his bid for re-election in 1888, the property was sold.
-The Oak View subdivision was platted in 1890.
-The Cleveland Heights subdivision was platted around the same time, and the Cleveland Park subdivision soon thereafter.
+The neighborhood acquired its name after 1886, when President Grover Cleveland purchased a stone farmhouse opposite Rosedale and remodeled it into a Queen Anne-style summer estate called Oak View or Oak Hill (by other accounts, Red Top).
+After Cleveland lost his bid for re-election in 1888, he sold the property in February 1890 to developer Francis Newlands, whose under-construction Rock Creek Railway streetcar line would galvanize the area's development.
+The Oak View subdivision was platted that year, the Cleveland Heights subdivision around the same time, and the Cleveland Park subdivision soon thereafter.
 Red Top in the meantime was inhabited by Washington architect Robert I. Fleming and later by his widow, and eventually demolished in 1927 to be replaced on the same site by the neo-Georgian mansion that still stands at 3536 Newark Street NW.